bwoods/Architecture/src/store/README.md

-The state container fot the application.
+The state container for the application.